Nights of Cabiria: Plot

-The following day, Cabiria and some of her friends attend a church mass, where she pleads the Virgin Mary for a better life.
-After the procession ends, Cabiria expresses sadness at the fact that her friends seemed to have not changed anything about their lives.
+The following day, Cabiria and some of her friends attend a church mass, where she pleads with the Virgin Mary for a better life.
+After the procession ends, Cabiria expresses sadness at the fact that her friends seem to have not changed anything about their lives.

 Cabiria goes to a magic show, and the magician drags her up on stage and hypnotizes her.
-As the audience laughs, she acts out her desires to be married and live a happy life.
+As the audience laugh, she acts out her desires to be married and live a happy life.
 Furious at having been taken advantage of for the audience's amusement, she leaves in a huff.
 Outside the theatre, a man named Oscar is waiting to talk to her.
 He was in the audience, and he says he agrees with her that it was not right for everyone to laugh, but believes that fate has brought them together.
 They go for a drink, and at first she is cautious and suspicious, but after several meetings she falls passionately in love with him; they are to be married after only a few weeks.
 Cabiria is delighted and sells her home and takes out all her money from the bank.
 The sum of more than 700,000 lire in cash represents her dowry, and when she shows it to Oscar in a restaurant, he advises her to keep it in the purse.
 However, during a walk in a wooded area, on a cliff overlooking a lake, (Note: Scenes were shot on location at Lake Bracciano near Rome.)
 Oscar becomes distant and starts acting nervous.
-Cabiria realizes that just like her earlier lover, Oscar intends to push her over the cliff and steal her money.
+Cabiria realizes that, just like her earlier lover, Oscar intends to steal her money.
 She throws her purse at his feet, sobbing in convulsions on the ground and begging for him to kill her as he takes the money and abandons her.

 She later picks herself up and stumbles out of the wood in tears.
-In the film's last sequence, Cabiria walks the long road back to town when she is met by a group of young people riding scooters, playing music, and dancing.
-They happily form an impromptu parade around her until she begins to smile, as a single black tear falls down her face.
+As Cabiria walks the road back to town, she encounters a group of young people riding scooters, playing music, and dancing.
+They happily form an impromptu parade around her until she begins to smile, as a single black-mascara tear falls down her face.